ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>The Koin team is excited to announce the release of Koin 4.0, a major update that brings improvements for Kotlin, Compose & Android</blockquote>

 <h3>4.
-Android Stack Weekly — Issue#144 - <a href="https://medium.com/canopas/android-stack-weekly-issue-144-d8fce788e16a" target="_blank" rel="noopener noreferrer">link</a></h3>
+Advanced Bash Techniques for Dynamic Android Resource Handling - <a href="https://medium.com/@rguzmanc.161/advanced-bash-techniques-for-dynamic-android-resource-handling-5c208a6cdb2a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Radhika S`**
+✍️ **posted by `RaulitoGC`**

-<blockquote>Welcome to Android Weekly — a newsletter on new development and updates of Android universe curated by Canopas team, delivered every Monday</blockquote>
+<blockquote>In the previous article, we discussed the process of downloading a colors.xml file and integrating it into an Android project.
+Now, let's…</blockquote>

 <h3>5.
-Best way to keep state in a ViewModel - <a href="https://medium.com/proandroiddev/best-way-to-keep-state-in-a-viewmodel-d8334712265" target="_blank" rel="noopener noreferrer">link</a></h3>
+Paint the Stars — Drawing with Compose and Canvas - <a href="https://medium.com/proandroiddev/paint-the-stars-drawing-with-compose-and-canvas-6a4e719efe20" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joost Klitsie`**
+✍️ **posted by `Eevis Panula`**

-<blockquote>Check how you can best handle States and Events in a ViewModel.
-Keep track of the truth and minimize side-effects, to minimize bugs.</blockquote>
+<blockquote>I’ve always struggled with drawing in Canvas, and I decided to learn more about it.
+This blog post shares part of that learning journey.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>